DonCanjas/mpv-webp-generator/README.md

 ## Stuff to do
 If you wish to contribute, here are some suggestions:

-* Add support for ass/ssa hardsubbing;
+* Add support for ass/ssa hardsubbing while keeping its styles;
 * Add support for a config file.